Voter and Municipal Election Information

 Candidate Forms Required by the Town:

-In addition to the above Town Application, all petitioners must complete the required State of Delaware forms at https://cfrs.elections.delaware.gov/.
-These forms must accompany your application to The Town.
+In addition to the above, all petitioners must complete the required State of Delaware Certificate of Intention form at https://cfrs.elections.delaware.gov/.
+This form then needs to be printed, signed, and mailed to:

 Not later than 60 days prior to the election, the Mayor shall appoint, with the concurrence of the Town Council, a Board of Elections consisting of an inspector and two judges who shall be qualified voters in the Town and who shall not be an elected official or an immediate family member of an elected official.
 The term of the Board of Elections shall be one year.